Kicksecure/security-misc/README.md

 generation are outlined in the `/etc/default/grub.d/40_kernel_hardening.cfg` configuration file.

--   Disable merging of slabs with similar size which reduces the risk of triggering heap overflows and limits influencing slab cache layout.
+- Disable merging of slabs with similar size, which reduces the risk of triggering heap overflows and limits influencing slab cache layout.

--   Enable memory zeroing at both allocation and free time which mitigate some use-after-free vulnerabilities by erasing sensitive information in memory.
+- Enable memory zeroing at both allocation and free time, which mitigates some use-after-free vulnerabilities by erasing sensitive information in memory.

--   Enable the kernel page allocator to randomise free lists to limit some data exfiltration and ROP attacks especially during the early boot process.
+- Enable the kernel page allocator to randomize free lists to limit some data exfiltration and ROP attacks, especially during the early boot process.

--   Enable kernel page table isolation increase KASLR effectiveness and also mitigate the Meltdown CPU vulnerability.
+- Enable kernel page table isolation to increase KASLR effectiveness and also mitigate the Meltdown CPU vulnerability.

--   Enables randomisation of the kernel stack offset on syscall entries to harden against memory corruption attacks.
+- Enable randomization of the kernel stack offset on syscall entries to harden against memory corruption attacks.

 - Disable vsyscalls as they are vulnerable to ROP attacks and have now been replaced by vDSO.

 - Restrict access to debugfs by not registering the file system since it can contain sensitive information.

 - Force kernel panics on "oopses" to potentially indicate and thwart certain kernel exploitation attempts.

 - Provide option to modify machine check exception handler.

 - Provide option to disable support for all x86 processes and syscalls to reduce attack surface (when using Linux kernel version >= 6.7).

 - Enable strict IOMMU translation to protect against DMA attacks and disable the busmaster bit on all PCI bridges during the early boot process.

--   Do not credit the CPU or bootloader as entropy sources at boot in order to maximise the absolute quantity of entropy in the combined pool.
+- Do not credit the CPU or bootloader as entropy sources at boot in order to maximize the absolute quantity of entropy in the combined pool.

--   Obtain more entropy at boot from RAM as the runtime memory allocator is being initialised.
+- Obtain more entropy at boot from RAM as the runtime memory allocator is being initialized.

 - Provide option to disable the entire IPv6 stack to reduce attack surface.

 Disallow sensitive kernel information leaks in the console during boot.
 See the `/etc/default/grub.d/41_quiet_boot.cfg` configuration file.